 All Counties must put in place clear training schedules that will ensure that those employed are useful to its operations and are able to dispense their roles in useful ways.
-Training should be:
+Training should:

-- Used to enhance the capacities of staff members at all levels - Should not be discriminative
+- i) Be used to enhance the capacities of staff members at all levels; - ii) Not be discriminative; - iii) Take into account socialization and capacities of the various interest groups;

-- Take into account socialization and capacities of the various interest groups - Tailored to be inclusive and towards improving services delivery - Based on clearly defined training policies that are inclusive to guide the training programme in the counties - Based on advertised opportunities for wider reach - Funded to ensure sustainability through budgeting - Geared towards gender mainstreaming, disability mainstreaming and the upholding of the rights of SIGs in general - Based on the creation of synergies and useful collaboration with constitutional Commissions such as the National Gender and Equality Commission (NGEC), Commission for the Administration of Justice (CAJ) as well as the Kenya National Commission on Human Rights (KNCHR) for training and assistance in policies development.
+- iv) Tailored to be inclusive and towards improving services delivery; - v) Be based on clearly defined training policies that are inclusive to guide the training programme in the counties; - vi) Be based on advertised opportunities for wider reach; - vii) Funded to ensure sustainability through budgeting; - viii) Geared towards gender mainstreaming, disability mainstreaming and the upholding of the rights of SIGs in general; and - ix) Be based on the creation of synergies and useful collaboration with constitutional Commissions such as the National Gender and Equality Commission (NGEC), Commission for the Administration of Justice (CAJ) as well as the Kenya National Commission on Human Rights (KNCHR) for training and assistance in policies development.